 Sportive/Endurance bikes are similar versions of the bikes used in races like Paris-Roubaix, where rider comfort is absolutely essential for peak performance.
 Their frames are designed to flex in key areas to reduce vibrations from potholes and rough roads, and some models feature disc brakes for efficient braking in all weather conditions.
 They often hit the sweet spot between speed, comfort and weight, making them extremely popular for regular riders.

-All round road racers -
+All round road racers

 Ideal for traditional road riding, road race bikes combine the most up-to-date technologies to create lightweight, aerodynamic speed-machines.
 Frames are usually very stiff - made of high-end alloy or carbon fibre - to help transfer every watt of power from the pedals to the road, meaning handling is very responsive.

-Aero and Semi-aero road bikes -
+Aero road bikes

 Aero road bikes travel the fastest along flat roads, with an aggressive, 'tucked' riding position, aerodynamic frame to reduce drag, and ultra-stiff handling.
 They are a little heavier than road race bikes, due to all the aero enhancements, so they'll be slower ascending the hills than an equivalent spec road race bike.

 Gravel bikes - The latest trend to sweep the world of cycling, with wider tyres than the traditional road bikes coupled with wider bars - this bike is capable of going slightly off the beaten track without sacrificing much speed when it's back onto the road.
 This allows for you to keep up with the rest of your club on a Sunday morning ride but gives you the option to explore when they can't.
-Equip your gravel bike with the latest bikepacking equipment and spend days at a time traversing across the landscape.
+Equip your gravel bike with the latest bikepacking equipment and spend several days at a time traversing across the landscape.

 The two most popular road bike frame materials are alloy (aluminium) and carbon fibre composites.
 Alloy is strong and lightweight and offers the best value for money.
 Different grades of alloy frame are available, with more premium versions having better compliance features, to give you a smoother ride.

 Groupset (also known as drivetrain) components encompass the bike's gears and brakes.
-The quality of groupset you choose makes a big difference to how the bike feels to ride, so go for the best groupset you can afford.
+The quality of the groupset you choose makes a big difference to how the bike feels to ride, so go for the best groupset you can afford.
 Premium groupsets are lighter, with smoother, faster shifting and more gear choice.
 Electronic shifting is also available at the top end, to make gear changes very smooth.
 Road bike manufacturers feature groupsets from Shimano, SRAM and Campagnolo, each of which have a range of models, catering for different performance levels and price points.

 In addition to component quality, it's also important to consider the range of your gears.
 Wide ranging gears - with smaller (50/34 tooth) chainrings at the front, and a larger (11-32 tooth) cassette at the back - allow beginners to spin the pedals easily or get up really steep climbs.
 Narrow range gears - with larger (52/34 or 54/34 tooth) chainrings and/or a smaller (11-28 or 11-25 tooth) cassette - are more traditional and are perfect for making small changes in cadence at high speeds, but you will need to work harder on the climbs.

-Wheels and Tyres
+Wheels & Tyres

 Tyres are one of the fastest-developing areas of the road bike market, with the transition to wider road tyres proving popular for professionals and enthusiasts alike.
 Wider tyres (25-28c) offer a smoother, more comfortable ride and allow for greater flexibility in the terrain you can ride on, but some riders still favour a more traditional narrow tyre (23c), as they offer the least rolling resistance on smooth tarmac.
 Furthermore, increasing amounts of new models are being fitted with tubeless ready tyres that offer unrivalled puncture protection, allowing you to ride for longer and improving the lifetime of your tyre set.